Guilty Gear Strive: Release

 Guilty Gear Strive released for the PlayStation 4, PlayStation 5, and Microsoft Windows on June 11, 2021.
 It was also distributed via Sega to Japanese arcades on July 29, 2021.
 "Limited Edition" and "Ultimate Edition" editions were made available for pre-order; console players who get the latter received early access to the full game on June 8, 2021.
 Cross-platform play was only supported between the PlayStation 4 and PlayStation 5 versions at launch.
 Cross-play with the Windows version is set to be added as an update alongside the Season Pass 2.
 Ver.
 1.05 added Korean voices, marking the 3rd game in the franchise to have a Korean dub, alongside Guilty Gear X Plus and Guilty Gear X2 #Reload.
 Versions for Xbox One and Xbox Series X/S were announced at Tokyo Game Show 2022, and were released on March 7, 2023.
 A port for Nintendo Switch was announced in August 2024 at PAX West, and was released on January 23, 2025.

 Post-launch support

-More characters are planned for release as downloadable content, with five announced for Season Pass 1 on June 6, 2021, and four announced for Season Pass 2 on August 7, 2022.
-A third and fourth season pass were also announced.
+More characters are planned for release as downloadable content, with five announced for Season Pass 1 on June 6, 2021, and four announced for Season Passes 2, 3 and 4 on August 7, 2022, August 24, 2023 and August July 21, 2024 respectively.
+Guilty Gear Strive 2.00 and Season Pass 5 were announced on August 3, 2025.